mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_3_creating_digitalocean_spaces_bucket.md

 # Chapter 6: DigitalOcean Integration
-## Subchapter 6.3: Creating DigitalOcean Spaces Bucket
+## Subchapter 6.3: Creating a DigitalOcean Spaces Bucket

 ### Introduction
-DigitalOcean Spaces provides a scalable, S3-compatible object storage service to store data for the GPT Messenger sales bot.
-This subchapter guides you through creating a Spaces bucket and generating API keys to enable secure data storage for the application’s integrations.
-The bucket will store data in a structured format, ensuring accessibility and scalability for the bot’s operations.
+This subchapter guides you through creating a DigitalOcean Spaces bucket to store Facebook and Shopify data for the GPT Messenger sales bot.
+The bucket provides S3-compatible storage for persistent, scalable data management, replacing temporary file storage from Chapters 4–5.
+We configure the bucket and generate API credentials (`SPACES_KEY`, `SPACES_SECRET`) for use in Subchapters 6.1–6.2, organizing data by UUID (`users/<uuid>/...`) from `TokenStorage` (Chapter 3).
+The process is performed in the DigitalOcean control panel, ensuring compatibility with the FastAPI application running on a Droplet.

 ### Prerequisites
-- A DigitalOcean account.
-- Completed Chapters 1–5 (Facebook OAuth, Shopify OAuth, UUID/session management, Facebook data sync, Shopify data sync).
+- Completed Chapters 1–5 and Subchapters 6.1–6.2.
+- DigitalOcean account with access to the control panel.
-- FastAPI application running locally or in a production-like environment.
+- FastAPI application running on a DigitalOcean Droplet or locally.
+- SQLite databases (`tokens.db`, `sessions.db`) set up (Chapter 3).

 ---

-### Step 1: Create a DigitalOcean Spaces Bucket
+### Step 1: Access the DigitalOcean Control Panel
-**Action**: Set up a Spaces bucket in the DigitalOcean Control Panel.
-1. Log into your DigitalOcean account at `cloud.digitalocean.com`.
+**Action**: Log into the DigitalOcean control panel at [cloud.digitalocean.com](https://cloud.digitalocean.com).
-2. Navigate to **Create > Spaces**.
-3. Choose a datacenter region (e.g., `nyc3` for New York).
-4. Enable or disable CDN based on your needs (disable for simplicity during testing).
-5. Set a unique bucket name (e.g., `gpt-messenger-bot-data`).
-6. Select **File access: Restricted** to ensure secure access via API keys.
-7. Click **Create a Space**.

-**Expected Output**: The bucket appears in the DigitalOcean Control Panel under **Spaces**.

-**Screenshot Reference**: DigitalOcean Control Panel showing the created bucket.
+**Screenshot Reference**: Shows the DigitalOcean dashboard.

 **Why?**
-- The bucket provides a storage location for bot data.
-- Restricted access ensures security through API key authentication.
+- The control panel manages Spaces, Droplets, and API credentials.
+- Ensures you have access to create a bucket for the sales bot.

-### Step 2: Generate API Keys
+### Step 2: Navigate to Spaces
-**Action**: Create API keys for programmatic access to the bucket.
-1. In the DigitalOcean Control Panel, navigate to **API > Spaces Keys**.
-2. Click **Generate New Key**.
-3. Enter a name for the key (e.g., `gpt-messenger-bot-key`).
-4. Click **Generate Key**.
-5. Copy the **Access Key** and **Secret Key** displayed.

-**Expected Output**: You receive an Access Key (e.g., `DO00...`) and a Secret Key (e.g., `abc123...`).
+**Action**: In the left sidebar, click “Spaces” under “Manage”.
+If no Spaces exist, you’ll see a prompt to create one.

-**Screenshot Reference**: API section showing the generated keys.
+**Screenshot Reference**: Shows the “Spaces” section with a “Create Spaces” button.

 **Why?**
-- API keys enable secure interactions with Spaces via `boto3`.
-- The keys will be used in `.env` for Subchapters 6.1, 6.2, and 6.4.
+- The “Spaces” section manages S3-compatible storage buckets.
+- Creating a bucket enables persistent storage for Facebook and Shopify data.

+### Step 3: Create a New Space
+**Action**: Click the “Create Spaces” button.
+Configure the following:
+- **Datacenter region**: Select `NYC3` (New York) or a region close to your Droplet for low latency.
+- **Enable CDN**: Disable for simplicity (enable in production for performance).
+- **Unique name**: Enter a unique name, e.g., `gpt-messenger-data`.
+- **Project**: Select your Droplet’s project or “Default Project”.

+Click “Create a Space”.

+**Screenshot Reference**: Shows the Spaces creation form with region, name, and project fields.

+**Why?**
+- **Region**: Minimizes latency for Droplet access.
+- **CDN**: Disabled for testing; enable in production for faster access.
+- **Unique name**: Identifies the bucket (e.g., `gpt-messenger-data`).
+- **Project**: Organizes resources within your DigitalOcean account.

+### Step 4: Configure Bucket Settings
+**Action**: After creation, navigate to the bucket’s “Settings” tab:
+- **File listing**: Disable to prevent public directory browsing.
+- **CORS Configurations**: Add a configuration to allow your app’s origin, e.g.:
+  - **Origin**: `http://localhost:5000` (or your Droplet’s domain, e.g., `https://your-app.com`).
+  - **Allowed Methods**: `GET`, `POST`, `PUT`.
+  - **Allowed Headers**: `*`.

+Click “Save”.

+**Screenshot Reference**: Shows the bucket settings with file listing disabled and CORS configured.

+**Why?**
+- **File listing**: Disabling enhances security by preventing public access.
+- **CORS**: Allows the FastAPI app to interact with Spaces, matching the CORS settings in `app.py` (Chapter 1).
+- **Production Note**: Use HTTPS origins in production.

+### Step 5: Generate API Credentials
+**Action**: In the DigitalOcean control panel, navigate to “API” in the left sidebar.
+Under “Spaces keys”, click “Generate New Key”.
+Configure:
+- **Name**: Enter `gpt-messenger-key`.
+- **Expiration**: Select “No expiry” for simplicity (set an expiration in production).

+Click “Generate Key”.
+Copy the `Key` and `Secret` displayed.

+**Screenshot Reference**: Shows the API section with the generated Spaces key.

+**Why?**
+- Provides `SPACES_KEY` and `SPACES_SECRET` for `boto3` authentication in Subchapters 6.1–6.2.
+- **Production Note**: Rotate keys regularly and set expirations.

-### Step 3: Configure Environment Variables
+### Step 6: Update Environment Variables
-Add Spaces credentials to the `.env` file.
+Add Spaces credentials to your `.env` file.

-**Updated `.env.example`**:
 ```plaintext
 # Facebook OAuth credentials
 FACEBOOK_APP_ID=your_facebook_app_id